enzo-project/enzo-dev/doc/manual/source/parameters/index.rst

 ``CRStreamingStabilityFactor`` (external)
     This is used to preserve stability in cosmic ray streaming according to the regularization scheme described in Sharma et al. 2009.
-This number should be small relative to the gradient of CR energy density in code units and must be calibrated for each simulation.
-Default: 1.0
+This number should be greater than 1 and calibrated for each simulation.
+    Default: 1e2

 ``CRStreamingVelocityFactor`` (external)
     This sets the CR streaming velocity in units of the alfven velocity.
 Default: 1.0;